-Nutmeg is believed to originate from the Moluccas Islands, a small group of islands in the Indonesian Archipelago in South-East Asia, which is also believed to be the home of the Clove tree (Syzygium aromaticum).
+Nutmeg is a spice tree believed to originate from the Moluccas Islands, a small group of islands in the Indonesian Archipelago, which according to botanists, is also the home of the Clove Tree (Syzygium aromaticum).

-Nowadays, the Nutmeg tree is widely distributed throughout South-East Asia and is cultivated in many other humid tropical regions around the world, including parts of India, Sri Lanka, Madagascar, Tanzania, Central America and the Caribbean.
-It is cultivated for its fruit, the source of the well-known spice, which for centuries has been used to add flavour to sweet and savoury dishes, in particular baked goods, desserts and beverages, especially milk-based ones.
+Nowadays, the Nutmeg Tree is widely distributed throughout South-East Asia and is cultivated in many other humid tropical regions across the world, including parts of India, Sri Lanka, Madagascar, Tanzania, Central America and the Caribbean.
+It is cultivated for its fruit, which is the source of the well-known spice.
+For centuries, nutmeg has been used to flavour sweet and savoury dishes, particularly baked goods, desserts and beverages, especially milk-based ones.

-Leaves oblong with a pointed tip, up to 15 cm (6 in) long, glossy dark green on top and pale green underneath.
-They are alternately arranged along the stems at the end of the branches and remain on the tree in all seasons.
+Leaves oblong with a pointed tip, up to 15 cm (6 in) in length, glossy dark green on top and pale green underneath.
+They are alternately arranged along the stems at the ends of the branches and remain on the tree in all seasons.
 When crushed, they release a sweetly spicy aroma.

-Flowers small, creamy-yellow, waxy, fleshy and with female and male flowers on separate trees.
+The flowers are small, creamy-yellow, waxy, fleshy and with female and male flowers on separate trees.
 Male trees usually bear clusters with more flowers, but it is difficult to distinguish the sex of the tree before it reaches maturity.
-Therefore, plants grown from seed are most often used as rootstock to graft on cuttings from selected male and female trees.
+Therefore, plants grown from seed are most often used as rootstock to graft-on cuttings from selected male and female trees.

 Flowering occurs on and off throughout the year, with the flowers opening at night and emitting a sweet fragrance to attract moths, the trees specialist pollinators.
 Fertilised female flowers are followed by pale-green, pear-shaped or roundish fruit 4 to 5 cm (1.5 to 2 in) in diameter.
-When ripe, the fruit become pale yellow then split lengthwise to reveal a single, large oval seed wrapped in a crimson netting, or aril, this being the source of mace, the lesser known of the two spices produced from the fruit.
+When ripe, the fruit becomes pale yellow then splits lengthwise to expose a single, large oval seed wrapped in a crimson netting.
+This netting or aril is the source of mace, the lesser-known of the two spices produced from the fruit.
 Inside the seed is a large fleshy kernel, which is the nutmeg of the spice trade.

-There are no officially recognised varieties of nutmeg but there can be considerable variation in fruit characteristics between trees, in terms of fruit shape and size, seed shape and size, and aril thickness and colour.
+There are no officially recognised varieties of nutmeg, though there can be considerable variation in fruit characteristics between trees, in terms of fruit shape and size, seed shape and size, and aril thickness and colour.

 Split nutmeg fruit (Singapore)

 Nutmeg flavouring comes from the dried kernel, which is extracted from the seed by cracking open the shell after the whole seed has been thoroughly dried.
-Traditionally, the seed with the mace removed is dried under the sun until the kernel rattles in the shell, which takes about a week of drying to achieve.
-In commercial operations, the drying process has become more technologically advanced, with the seeds dried indoors under forced-air conditions.
+The seed with the mace removed is traditionally dried under the sun until the kernel rattles in the shell and this takes about a week of drying to achieve.
+In commercial operations today, the drying process is more technologically advanced, with the seed dried indoors under forced-air conditions.

-Dried nutmeg kernels are widely used around the world, either whole and freshly grated or in powdered form to flavour both sweet and savoury dishes.
-In colonial Britain and still today, it is used to flavour traditional alcoholic drinks, such as mulled wine, as well as traditional milked-based desserts and beverages, such as junket and egg-nog.
-It has also become an indispensable ingredient sprinkled onto fondue and other creamy cheese sauces just before serving, as well as onto classic milk-based sauces such as béchamel, and onto freshly baked pies such as apple and pumpkin.
+Dried nutmeg kernels are widely used around the world, either whole and freshly grated or in powdered form, to flavour both sweet and savoury dishes.
+In colonial Britain and still today, it is used to flavour traditional alcoholic drinks, such as mulled wine and traditional milked-based desserts and beverages, such as junket and egg-nog.
+It has also become an indispensable ingredient sprinkled atop fondue and other creamy cheese sauces just before serving, as well as atop classic milk-based sauces such as béchamel, and freshly baked pies such as apple and pumpkin.

-Nutmeg butter, a highly aromatic yellow fat, similar in consistency to dairy butter, is extracted from the crushed kernels by pressing the crushed material between heated plates in a steamer.
+Nutmeg butter is a highly aromatic yellow fat similar in consistency to dairy butter and is extracted by pressing the crushed kernels between heated plates in a steamer.
 It is mostly used as a base for ointments.

-Yields of nutmeg oil, mace oil and nutmeg butter average around 8%, 9% and 30% respectively, based on the weight of the processed material.
+Yields of nutmeg oil, mace oil and nutmeg butter average 8%, 9% and 30% respectively, based on the weight of the material processed.

 The fruit pulp is aromatic, fleshy and juicy, and after removing the seed can be made into jam, jelly and fruit preserves.

 Nutmeg essential oil contains high levels of the compound Myristicin, which is known to have both a stimulating and soothing effect on the digestive tract.
-It does this by increasing the flow of gastric juices, leading to improved appetite and digestion, and its anesthetic and anti-inflammatory effects help reduce nausea, vomiting and diarrhoea.
+It achieves this by increasing the flow of gastric juices, leading to improved appetite and digestion, and its anaesthetic and anti-inflammatory effects help reduce nausea, vomiting and diarrhoea.

 Grows naturally in humid tropical climates, generally frost-free areas with annual lows of 18 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1400 to 6000 mm and a dry season of 3 months or less.